-14.1 Non-Shariah compliant income
+14.1 Shariah non-compliant income

-All business activities, products and services offered, and legal documentations are implemented and executed based on legal provisions and Shariah requirements to ensure no occurrence of non-Shariah compliant income.
-However, should such non-Shariah compliant income exist, it will be channelled to specific charitable bodies.
-The Shariah Committee is responsible to oversee the management and distribution of the charity fund.
+All business activities, products and services offered, and legal documentations are implemented and executed based on legal provisions and Shariah requirements to ensure no occurrence of Shariah non-compliant incidents.
+In the event of any Shariah non-compliant incident, the Shariah Oversight Committee will deliberate and make recommendation for the Shariah Committee's approval.
+The Shariah Oversight Committee is responsible to oversee the management and distribution of the charity fund.